Nickel–metal hydride battery

-They are typically used as a substitute for similarly shaped non-rechargeable alkaline batteries, as they feature a slightly lower but generally compatible cell voltage, and are less prone to leaking.
+These batteries are typically used as a substitute for similarly shaped non-rechargeable alkaline and other primary batteries.
+They provide a cell voltage of about 1.2V while fresh alkaline cells provide 1.5V; however devices designed for alkaline batteries operate until cell voltage gradually drops to around 1.0V, while the voltage of a fully-charged NiMH cell drops more slowly, giving good endurance for a 1.0V end point.
+NiMH batteries are less prone to leaking corrosive electrolyte than primary batteries.

 History

 Work on NiMH batteries began at the Battelle-Geneva Research Center following the technology's invention in 1967.
 It was based on sintered Ti2Ni+TiNi+x alloys and NiOOH electrodes.
 Development was sponsored over nearly two decades by Daimler-Benz and by Volkswagen AG within Deutsche Automobilgesellschaft, now a subsidiary of Daimler AG.
 The batteries' specific energy reached 50 W·h/kg (180 kJ/kg), specific power up to 1000 W/kg and a life of 500 charge cycles (at 100% depth of discharge).
 Patent applications were filed in European countries (priority: Switzerland), the United States, and Japan.
 The patents transferred to Daimler-Benz.

 Interest grew in the 1970s with the commercialisation of the nickel–hydrogen battery for satellite applications.
 Hydride technology promised an alternative, less bulky way to store the hydrogen.
 Research carried out by Philips Laboratories and France's CNRS developed new high-energy hybrid alloys incorporating rare-earth metals for the negative electrode.
 However, these suffered from alloy instability in alkaline electrolyte and consequently insufficient cycle life.
-In 1987, Willems and Buschow demonstrated a successful battery based on this approach (using a mixture of La0.8Nd0.2Ni2.5Co2.4Si0.1), which kept 84% of its charge capacity after 4000 charge–discharge cycles.
+In 1987, Willems and Buschow demonstrated a successful battery based on this approach (using a mixture of La0.8Nd0.2Ni2.5Co2.4Si0.1), which kept 84% of its charge capacity after 4000 charge-discharge cycles.
 More economically viable alloys using mischmetal instead of lanthanum were soon developed.
 Modern NiMH cells were based on this design.
 The first consumer-grade NiMH cells became commercially available in 1989.

-In 1998, Ovonic Battery Co. improved the Ti–Ni alloy structure and composition and patented its innovations.
+In 1998, Stanford Ovshinsky at Ovonic Battery Co., which had been working on MH-NiOOH batteries since mid-1980, improved the Ti–Ni alloy structure and composition and patented its innovations.

 In 2008, more than two million hybrid cars worldwide were manufactured with NiMH batteries.

-In the European Union due to its Battery Directive, nickel metal hydride batteries replaced Ni–Cd batteries for portable consumer use.
+In the European Union due to its Battery Directive, nickel–metal hydride batteries replaced Ni–Cd batteries for portable consumer use.

-About 22% of portable rechargeable batteries sold in Japan in 2010 were NiMH.
-In Switzerland in 2009, the equivalent statistic was approximately 60%.
-This percentage has fallen over time due to the increase in manufacture of lithium-ion batteries: in 2000, almost half of all portable rechargeable batteries sold in Japan were NiMH.
+In Switzerland in 2009, approximately 60% of portable rechargeable batteries were NiMH.
+In 2000, almost half of all portable rechargeable batteries sold in Japan were NiMH, compared to 22% in 2010.
+This percentage has fallen over time due to the increase in manufacture of lithium-ion batteries.

 In 2015 BASF produced a modified microstructure that helped make NiMH batteries more durable, in turn allowing changes to the cell design that saved considerable weight, allowing the specific energy to reach 140 watt-hours per kilogram.